monarch-initiative/mondo/index.md

 Narrow (more specific) synonyms | 2,214
 Broad (more general) synonyms | 847

-### Disease concept statistics for select disease categories.
+### Disease concept statistics for select disease categories

 Note that these groupings are overlapping.
 Version at: https://github.com/monarch-initiative/mondo/releases/tag/v2022-03-01.